landislab/landislab.github.io/home/index.md

 *Nov 2022*<br> Thanks to the WUSTL Incubator for Transdisciplinary Futures for funding our new project on viral phylogeography.
 In collaboration with Krista Milich (Anthropology) and Dave Wang (Pathology & Immunology).

-*Oct 2022*<br> New review out on modeling the evolution of intimate ecological interactions among species using cophylogenetic methods.
-Paper available [here](http://www.annualreviews.org/eprint/X7RXSJIBD5WENU8J45HA/full/10.1146/annurev-ecolsys-102320-112823).
+*Oct 2022*<br> New paper in Annual Reviews on modeling the evolution of intimate ecological interactions among species using cophylogenetic methods.
+Paper available [here](https://raw.githubusercontent.com/landislab/landislab.github.io/master/assets/research/pdf/Dismukes_et_al_2022_AREES_cophylogenetic_methods.pdf).

 *Sep 2022*<br> Sean McHugh has officially joined our group as a new PhD student.
 Sean is interested in how ecological traits evolve among phylogenetic lineages.
 Welcome, Sean!